 Of important note, Hyde Park is also a borough of artists.
 Hyde Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hyde Park’s character.

-In terms of college education, Hyde Park is nearly on par with the US average for all cities of 21.84%: 18.99% of adults 25 and older in Hyde Park have a bachelor's degree or advanced degree.
+The education level of Hyde Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.99% of adults 25 and older in Hyde Park have a college degree.

 The per capita income in Hyde Park in 2022 was $30,953, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $123,812 for a family of four.
 However, Hyde Park contains both very wealthy and poor people as well.